-There are a lot of articles out there about what not to do when you’re writing a query letter.
+There are a lot of “how to write a query letter” articles out there about what not to do.
 A lot.
 And I’m going to write some here in short order.
 But this is a different article.
 An article on how to do a query right, just so you can see my philosophy on queries.

 It’s simple, really: